takaebato/rack-dev_insight/README.md

 ### Installation options

-#### Disable patching of net-http
+#### Disable net-http patch

-If you want to disable patching of `net-http`, you can change the Gemfile as follows:
+If you want to disable `net-http` patch, you can change the Gemfile as follows:

 ```rb
 group :development do